Monthly Archives: August 2013

 common implements.
 For larger jobs, a digging bar, post hole digger, mattock or

-ch as tillers and augers can actually make
+pick may be necessary.
+Power tools such as tillers and augers can actually make

 digging fun.
 If you use the right tool for the job, the tool itself can do most